 Remember back in the day when you walked by a newsstand and were stopped by a headline on the front page?
 More than likely, you bought the paper to read the article.
 That’s how newspapers depended on sales – the sensationalism of their headlines.

-That still holds true today, however, now more than ever this applies to your blog.
+That still holds true today.
+However, now more than ever, this applies to your blog.
 There is content overload everywhere.
 You’re not just competing with your industry competitors for a social media user’s attention.
 You’re competing with the kids, grand kids, friends, family, other pages, and people they’ve liked, politics, breaking news, causes, etc., etc., etc. Moreover, you want your enticing heading to stand out in the search engine results page (SERP) — you want to get that click-through, which will lead to a conversion.
+Add to that the AI search bots, but they look for something different.
+They’re looking for CONTEXT.

 Elements of Good Headlines: